harporoeder/ebpfsnitch/README.md

 ## Features

-eBPFSnitch supports filtering all outgoing IPv4 based protocols (TCP / UDP / ICMP / etc).
-Filtering for IPv6 and incoming connections should be supported in the near future.
+eBPFSnitch supports filtering all outgoing IPv4 / IPv6 based protocols (TCP / UDP / ICMP / etc).
+Filtering incoming connections should be supported in the near future.

 A core goal of this project is to integrate well with containerized